The complexities of fuel exemption certificates

 In addition, using a systematic process to validate and catalogue exemption certificates makes it easy to identify when you need to follow up on a certificate that’s missing information or has been incorrectly filled out.

 How many certificates are expiring this month?
 Next month?
 Next quarter?
 How long a customer’s certificate remains valid will depend on your jurisdiction.
 In many states, they need to be renewed every five years.
 In others, it’s three.
 And there are some states where certain certificates never expire.
 To avoid confusion in the event of an audit, you’ll need to track all those dates and have a plan in place for following up with your customers to stay ahead of the game.

 Of all the industries that deal with sales tax exemptions, fuel companies face some of most complicated exemption certificate demands.
 But while many states have complex compliance requirements, few do a good job of explaining what you should do to remain compliant.
 It is up to you to become familiar with the demands in every state where you do business.

-If you’d like to learn more about what it takes to properly manage exemption certificates and reduce audit liabilities, Avalara CertCapture’s state-by-state exemption certificate library is a great place to start.
-These related posts also offer more detailed insights and recommendations:
+If you’d like to learn more about what it takes to properly manage exemption certificates and reduce audit liabilities, these related posts also offer more detailed insights and recommendations: